kobotoolbox/kobo-docker/README.md

 If you do not, the application may not start or your data may not be visible.

+## Important notice when upgrading from commit `TBC` (June x, 2026) or earlier

+Running current releases of KoboToolbox requires you to upgrade your MongoDB database.
+Please follow [these instructions](./doc/June-2026-Upgrade-MongoDB8.md).

+If you do not, the application may not start or your data may not be visible.

 ## Architecture

 Below is a diagram (made with [Lucidchart](https://www.lucidchart.com)) of the containers that make up a running kobo-docker system and their connections.